[by Greg Perry]

 - If the full sun is out, we’ll get almost full-body sun exposure for 20 minutes.
 Sunlight stimulates vitamin D production, blood flow, dopamine, and…

-(Pro Tip: I’m not saying that I do it… Men, you’ll thank me for this: the more of your body you can privately expose for those 20 minutes, the more you will thank me.
-Direct sunlight directly increases T levels as well as HGH.)
+(Pro Tip: I’m not saying that I do it… Men, you’ll thank me for this: the more parts of your body you can “privately” expose to the sun’s healthy rays for those 20 minutes, the more you will thank me later.
+Direct sunlight to certain regions of your body directly increases T levels (as well as HGH.))

 - After the sun exposure, I’ll mix a half scoop of Xtend amino acids, soft rock phosphate calcium powder, Japanese matcha tea powder, and maybe a little KetoCana in a quarter cup of water and drink it fast.
 It tastes awful.

-- My dinner consists of one teaspoon (not a big tablespoon) of one to three kinds of organic, sprouted, soaked seeds and nuts from this batch: pistachios (not the healthiest but I love them too much), cashews, pumpkin seeds, sunflower seeds.
+- My dinner consists of one teaspoon (not a big tablespoon) of one to three kinds of organic, sprouted, soaked seeds and nuts from this batch: pistachios (not the healthiest but I love them too much), macadamia nuts, cashews (not often, cashews are a little inflamatory), pumpkin seeds, sunflower seeds, walnuts, or pecans.
 I think I have a sensitivity to almonds, but if you don’t, I’d put sprouted or soaked organic almonds in this mix.
+If you don’t buy sprouted or soaked almonds and you don’t sprout or soak them yourself, you need to get skinless, organic almonds because the skins are there to kill predatory bugs that try to eat them.

 - Final supplements taken for the day: Magnesium L-Threonate, Astaxanthin, resveratrol (in the form of Mercola’s Purple Defense), a D3 but only if the sun wasn’t out for 20 minutes of almost full-body exposure, 3 of Mercola’s Fermented Chlorella tablets, Berberine, MTHR, and Mercola’s garlic.

 Note: The recommended dosage of Mercola’s Fermented Chlorella is 15 tablets.
 I don’t take nearly that many for three reasons: 1.
 The recommended dosage is 5 with each meal, 3xs daily, and I could never eat more than one meal daily, 2.
 I eat lots of organic, healthy, varied, multi-colored vegetables each day which is the better way to get the ingredients also in the chlorella tablets, 3.
-The kelp flakes or fish I eat has iodine and since chlorella does too, I want to limit the chlorella.
+Chlorella has some iodine in it and I limit my iodine to what’s in food only.
+So, I think the chlorella is good for us, especially since it’s virtually impossible to eat enough non-starchy, organic, non-GMO veggies these days, but still, I want to limit the chlorella.

 - If I ate no fish this day, then I’ll take a second round of these, depending on the rotation (I rotate a lot of the best brands to keep my body from adapting too much to the same thing): 2 Mercola krill oils or 2 Pure Encapsulations EPA/DHA essentials or 2 of Dropi’s amazing pure icelandic cod liver oil.